SeatMaxSeatMax

 Verified, not estimated

-Because SeatMax dispatches the rides through the Uber API, we know the exact fare for every grouped ride.
-We compare that to what individual rides would have cost on the same routes.
-No guesswork — real numbers in your post-event report.
+SeatMax pulls real-time Uber API estimates for every airport-to-venue route.
+You can see and verify every estimate before the event.
+We compare what individual rides would have cost against the grouped rides — real numbers in your post-event report.

 You only pay when we save

-SeatMax's fee is 10% of verified savings.
+SeatMax takes 25% of verified savings (22% for 51+ Riders).
+Minimum $149 per event.
 If the grouped rides don't cost less than individual rides, you owe nothing.
-We're only paid when we deliver real value.

 Post-event breakdown